srta-de-rubio/dataquest-projects/README.md

 # dataquest-projects

-This repository contains projects completed during my study at Dataquest.io as part of their course.
+This repository contains projects completed during my study at Dataquest.io as part Data Analyst path.

 To track the progress:
 1. Profitable iOS and Android App Profiles for an App-Developing Company